aidins1/TinyDronet/README.md

+# TinyDronet
-# TinyDronet: A Framework For Efficient Deployment of Lightweight Neural Network Models for Real-Time Drone Navigation
+##A Framework For Efficient Deployment of Lightweight Neural Network Models for Real-Time Drone Navigation